Omarmohamed21/code-craft-graduation-project/README.md

 #Code Craft

-# Code Craft is more than an E-learning websites for students who is seeking to become an software engineers we're trying to build a full commuunity for people who are interest in this field
+# Code Craft is more than an E-learning websites for students who is seeking to become a software engineers we're trying to build a full commuunity for people who are interest in this field

 #Technology used:
 1-Node.JS